Eastern Rockhopper Penguin vs Little Blue Penguin

 Do Eastern Rockhopper Penguins and Little Blue Penguins live in the same area?

-Eastern Rockhopper Penguins are found in Campbell Island, Antipodes Islands, Crozet Islands, Kerguelen Islands, Heard Island, Macquarie Island.
-Little Blue Penguins are found in New Zealand, Southern Australia.
+No, their ranges do not overlap.
+Eastern Rockhopper Penguins are found in Campbell Island, Antipodes Islands, Crozet Islands, Kerguelen Islands, Heard Island, Macquarie Island, while Little Blue Penguins live in New Zealand, Southern Australia.
+This geographic separation means they face different environmental pressures and predator communities.